 Learn Lectio Divina By Experience or Share it With Your Small Group!

-“Digging Deeper in God’s Word” is a new Lectio Divina resource from Soul Shepherding to revitalize your personal devotions in the Bible and your small group!
+“Growing Deeper in God’s Word” is a Lectio Divina resource from Soul Shepherding to revitalize your personal devotions in the Bible and your small group!

 The online course features seven videos of about 10 to 20 minutes.
 It also includes handouts and a small group leader’s guide.
 It’s easy to use and inexpensive!